Meet the 2023 Influence Award Judges!

 Natalia Osmolovskaya, Photographer: By learning new skills and practicing them on a daily basis.
 I love keeping track of the projects I’ve worked on throughout the year and looking at this list just before New Year’s Eve.
 It feels amazing seeing how much I’ve accomplished and how far I’ve come in such a short time, and builds up my confidence for the upcoming year to become even better!

 Sari Klaczkowski, Sr. Client Success Manager: From the beginning of my career, I have been fortunate to be pushed right into the deep end of many high-pressure situations.
-I have learnt from my mistakes and always try to apply my learnings and experiences to the next challenge.
+I have learned from my mistakes and always try to apply my learnings and experiences to the next challenge.
 I have a friend who always says determination is key, and if you continue to put in the effort, apply any feedback, and work hard, you will achieve your goals.
 For me, confidence has come with experience and I have continued to progress in my career, I have seen my confidence grow.

 Darcy Price, Content Manager: Building confidence comes down to pushing yourself out of your comfort zone.
 Whatever may seem scary in the moment is usually a good indicator that you’re going to grow from it and come out stronger because of it.
 My advice is to not be afraid to ask questions, get involved, and don’t get caught up in the details.
 Practice, practice, practice—eventually whatever you’re unsure about will become second nature.